-Your mentor may occasionally step out of the class for short periods if both of you feel confident and ready.
-It's important to note that you should not be utilized as a Teacher Teaching on Call (TTOC) in your mentor's absence.
-If there happens to be a TTOC present in the classroom, this can be a valuable opportunity for you to assume a leadership role in teaching since you are familiar with the students and classroom routines.
+You may occasionally step out of the class for short periods if both you and your candidate feel confident and ready.
+It's important to note that candidates should not be utilized as a Teacher Teaching on Call (TTOC) in a mentor's absence.
+If there happens to be a TTOC present in the classroom, this can be a valuable opportunity for your candidate to assume a leadership role in teaching since they are familiar with the students and classroom routines.
 In such cases, the TTOC should remain in the classroom and can provide support as a co-teacher.